ZiweiMEI/ziweimei.github.io/_pages/cv.md

 # Grant

-- *Co-Investigator* for Social Science Faculty, the Chinese University of Hong Kong Direct Grant No.4052328, “Panel Predictive Regression with Persistent Regressors,” 2024-2026.
+- (*Co-Investigator*) Social Science Faculty, the Chinese University of Hong Kong Direct Grant No.4052328, “Panel Predictive Regression with Persistent Regressors,” 2024-2026.

 ------